porchlogic/porchLogic/README.md

 # about
-This repo will go public as soon as the three products below are ready for public beta, so that it can grow as a useable visual language and interface.
+This is the codebase to build the following products:

 ## products

 ### porchlogic.com
-interactive public terminal (limited features, can browse public maps attached to main branch)
+interactive public terminal website (limited features, can browse public maps attached to main branch)

 ### porchLogic Chrome extension
 enhanced in-browser navigator for the network.
-Works with user accounts.
+Works with user accounts for private data.

 ### Win + Mac + Linux desktop app
-full-featured personal web navigator.
+full-featured personal web/key/map navigator.
 Works with user accounts.